kamalraj21intel/uwc-docs/source/Pages/page_02.rst

 * UWC docker images pushed to remote docker hub (hub.docker.com).
 Hence, giving an option for developers to either pull pre-built images directly from docker hub or locally build the container images.
 * New Recipe files are added to cover more usecases.
 * Repo manifest based cloning enabled instead of git clone method.
 * UWC codebase rebased on top of latest validated tag of EII - v3.0.
-Follow the clone commands as below:
+Follow the repo commands as below:

 .. code-block:: sh